How to Add, Change and Format Cell Borders in Excel [Ultimate Guide]

 Borders added among Excel cells

-3. Using Keyboard Shortcut
+Method 3 – Using Keyboard Shortcut

-• First, select the range >> press the Ctrl + Shift + & buttons sequentially.
+• Select the range and press the Ctrl + Shift + & buttons sequentially.

 adding outside thin borders with Excel keyboard shortcut

-4. Drawing Borders in Excel Cells Wherever You Need
+Method 4 – Drawing Borders in Excel Cells Wherever You Need

 You can add borders in any position by using the Draw Border command.
-In this case, you must drag the Mouse over the desired range area.
+In this case, drag the Mouse over the desired range area.
 Using the Draw Border option allows you to add borders in any portion of the dataset.

 • Go to Home tab >> Font group >> Borders drop-down >> Draw Border option.